Zetaphor/reddit-api-client/README.md

 Reddit's API documentation last night and realised I couldn't find a PHP client for it.

-I've unit-tested as much as I could be bothered too and for the most part this is pretty robust code.
-The parts that are actually implemented are probably safe for production use, the main reason not to at the moment is the sheer lack of missing functionality.

 Pull requests are welcome by the way!